FabrizioMusacchio/MotilA/README.md

 mamba install -y numpy scipy matplotlib scikit-image scikit-learn pandas tifffile zarr numcodecs openpyxl xlrd ipywidgets ipykernel ipympl
 ```

+⚠️ **Avoid mixing install methods**:
+If you install *MotilA* via `pip`, make sure you do **not place a local folder named `motila/`** in the same directory where you run your scripts (e.g., a cloned or downloaded source folder).
+Python may try to import from the local folder instead of the installed package, leading to confusing errors.

-We have tested *MotilA* for Python 3.9 to 3.12 as well as on Windows, macOS, and Linux systems.
+We have tested *MotilA* for Python 3.9 to 3.12 on Windows, macOS, and Linux systems.
 The pipeline should work on all these platforms without any issues.
-If you encounter any issues, please let us know.
+If you encounter any platform-specific issues, feel free to [open an issue](https://github.com/FabrizioMusacchio/MotilA/issues).

 ## Example data set and tutorials
 To help you get started with *MotilA*, we provide an example dataset and tutorials to guide you through the pipeline steps.